Charles A. & Marjorie Estella Allred Greenland

 After the explosion in the mine, Charlie lost enthusiasm for mining and tried farming in areas of Emery and Carbon County (Cleveland and Pleasant Valley).
 Then in 1906, they moved to Highland and purchased thirty acres on the west side, where Freedom Elementary now stands and south from there to 10000 N, where he farmed and raised chickens, cows and pigs.

-Charlie and Rachel were active in the LDS Church all their lives and participated in the Ward organization in 1915 and he was involved in the music-leading the choir, etc. Rachel worked mostly in the Primary Organization and also in Sunday School and Relief Society and they both sang in the choir and also sang duets.
+Charlie and Rachel were active in the Church of Jesus Christ of Latter-day Saints all their lives and participated in the Ward organization in 1915.
+He was involved in the music-leading the choir, etc. Rachel worked mostly in the Primary Organization and also in Sunday School and Relief Society and they both sang in the choir and also sang duets.

 Six of their seven children have made Highland their home at one time or another.
 John, Nephi, Clarence, Rachel (Featherstone), Mary (Grace), and Henry all lived here for varying lengths of time, as have a number of their grandchildren (q.v.).